Trust & safety

 As soon as you've participated in one campaign as a Booster, the Creator option opens automatically.
 There's nothing to apply for and no extra approval step — every campaign you join from then on lets you choose either role.

 Boosting means amplifying someone else's campaign post — usually a quote-tweet.
 Most boosts count automatically.
-A few patterns don't, for the same reason the Creator side has moderation: keeping the Booster pool from being farmed.
+A few patterns don't, for one reason: keeping the Booster pool fair to everyone genuinely earning from it.

 What earns Booster rewards